jWebTools: open-source project

 The constructor takes as arguments a name list of entities (e.g., CSS class names) to be "componentized".
 The ClassDict keeps the "database" within Component and thus can retrieve the ID for a name.
 Calling method "selector" with the css class name returns "class.name[s12345]" for use in CSS files.
 Method "attr" or "html" returns 'class ... s12345=""'.
 Method "ident" works for js, returning id_s12345.

 As a TclOO class, Component encapsulates the ClassDict therefore enables multiple Components to exist in the same page without interfering with one another.
-That circumstance may not arise frequently but it's useful when it does.
+That may arise infrequently but very useful when it does.

 -